Dayton, Ohio: 2000s initiatives

 Downtown expansion that began in the 2000s has helped revitalize the city and encourage growth.
 Day Air Ballpark, home of the Dayton Dragons, was built in 2000.
 The highly successful minor league baseball team has been an integral part of Dayton's culture.
 In 2001, the city's public park system, Five Rivers MetroParks, built RiverScape MetroPark, an outdoor entertainment venue that attracts more than 400,000 visitors each year.
 A new performance arts theater, the Schuster Center, opened in 2003.
 A large health network in the region, Premier Health Partners, expanded its Miami Valley Hospital with a 12-story tower addition.

 In 2010, the Downtown Dayton Partnership, in cooperation with the City of Dayton and community leaders, introduced the Greater Downtown Dayton Plan.
 It focuses on job creation and retention, infrastructure improvements, housing, recreation, and collaboration.
 The plan is to be implemented through the year 2020.

-Nickname
+Nicknames

 Dayton is known as the "Gem City".
 The nickname's origin is uncertain, but several theories exist.
 In the early 19th century, a well-known racehorse named Gem hailed from Dayton.
 In 1845, an article published in the Cincinnati Daily Chronicle by an author known as T stated:

-In the late 1840s, Major William D. Bickham of the Dayton Journal began a campaign to nickname Dayton the "Gem City."
+In the late 1840s, Major William D. Bickham of the Dayton Journal began a campaign to nickname Dayton the "Gem City".
 The name was adopted by the city's Board of Trade several years later.
 Paul Laurence Dunbar referred to the nickname in his poem, "Toast to Dayton", as noted in the following excerpt: